 2. Glass can be made without the presence of humans.

 Back in 100 CE, the Romans initiated the idea of putting glass on their window openings.
-But it was until 1,500 years later when doing so became common and conventional in ordinary houses in England.
+But it was until 1,500 years later that doing so became common and conventional in ordinary houses in England.

-4. Back in the 1850’s, glass bottles and flasks were for whiskey.
+4. Back in the 1850s, glass bottles and flasks were for whiskey.